StephenKevin/zugh/README.md

 ### Limit

-We use a magic `slice` to act limit/offset, `Select Query`' slice will return a instance of `zugh.query.core.Limit`, which is a subclass of `zugh.query.core.SelectBase`.
+We use a magical `slice` to act limit/offset, `Select Query`' slice will return a instance of `zugh.query.core.Limit`, which is a subclass of `zugh.query.core.SelectBase`.

 ```py